cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - made of `Tables`
 - each table has a `Primary Key`
 - each table can have an infinite number of items (=rows)
-- each item has attirbutes (can be added over time and `null` is ok)
+- each item has attributes (can be added over time and `null` is ok)
 - maximum size of an item is `400KB`
 - support data types:
 	- scalar types - string, number, binary, boolean, null